 Surrounded by Lions was created as a multi-media triptych and live performance.
 The triptych included the aforementioned book, the short film, TRENCH(where Graf is interviewed in 1951 by a Dutch speaking giant fly) and a gallery show of paintings created by H. Graf.
 The live performance occurred in April of 2016.

 TRENCH – Diary of a German Soldier was printing in a limited run of 50 copies and was included as part of the full ticket price for the live presentation Galerie Graf:DADA.
 There are a few remaining copies intended for distribution as a gift to a select group of international artists.
-An audio book is intended for production in 2017.
+Presently looking to formally publish the diary.

 “Pages roll up behind my feet, only one page of life and history.
 There has been nothing before and nothing awaits, time moves with me in time and step.
 There has been no war and no past and I am the only man in existence amid the ghosts of those who have never existed.” – Alphonse Korb